 And guess what?
 There are some great studies that prove that adding worm castings to your garden helps flowers bloom earlier and seedlings emerge faster than those using a commercial mix.

 Plant growth was reported to be better with vermicompost than when recommended commercial growing media was used, and seeds germinated faster for most plant species grown in vermicompost.

-The study went on to say how the worm castings added to a little peat moss moss can produce even better results.
-What a easy way to grow healthier plants without spending a fortune of soil amendments & bagged compost.
+The study went on to say how the worm castings added to a little peat moss can produce even better results.
+What an easy way to grow healthier plants without spending a fortune of soil amendments & bagged compost.